dataforseo/TypeScriptClient/docs/interfaces/IAiOverviewElement.md

 > `optional` **title**: `string`

-title of a given link element
+title of the element

 #### Defined in

-main.ts:36543
+main.ts:29355

 ***